 The carrying amount of cash and cash equivalents reported on the balance sheet approximates its fair value.
 Short-term and long-term investments consist of marketable debt securities.
 The fair values of investments are based upon quoted market prices.
 The carrying amounts of the Company's borrowings under its secured debt agreements approximate their fair values.
 The fair values are estimated using a discounted cash flow analysis based on the Company's current incremental borrowing rates for similar types of borrowing arrangements.
-As of December 31, 2005 and 2004, the fair market value of the Company's convertible notes was \$94.7 million and \$57.6 million, respectively, compared with the carrying value of \$57.3 million and \$60.0 million, respectively.
-The fair market value was obtained through quoted market prices.
+As of December 31, 2006 and 2005, the fair value of the Company's convertible notes was \$56.8 million and \$94.7 million, respectively, compared with the carrying value of \$37.3 million and \$57.3 million, respectively.
+The fair value was obtained through quoted market prices.

-The following is a summary of available-for-sale securities as of December 31, 2005 and 2004 (in thousands):
+The following is a summary of available-for-sale securities as of December 31, 2006 and 2005 (in thousands):